gdltorre/cse15l-lab-reports/lab-report-5/lab-report-5-week-10.md

 The way that I found the tests with different results was through running a script that uses a for loop to print the name of each test in the file and its corresponding result.
 ![IMAGE](SS1.PNG)

-Then, through output redirection I was able to store the results of running the script for my implementation and for the implementation on different txt files
+Then, through output redirection I was able to store the results of running the script for my implementation and for the given implementation on different txt files
 ```
 bash script.sh > results.txt
 ```